 What is due diligence?

-Due diligence is a process of carefully examining the financial, legal and operational aspects of a business before a transaction.
-This makes it possible to identify risks and ensure that the buyer is getting a good deal.
+Due diligence is a process of thoroughly examining the financial, legal, and operational aspects of a company before a transaction.
+This helps identify risks and ensure the buyer is getting a good deal.

 Importance of due diligence

-It helps uncover potential issues that could affect the value of the business or create future liabilities.
+It helps uncover potential issues that could affect the company's value or create future liabilities.

 - Financial due diligence : Analysis of financial statements, income and expenses.

-- Legal due diligence : Examination of contracts, potential disputes and legal obligations.
+- Legal due diligence : Review of contracts, potential disputes and legal obligations.

 - Operational due diligence : Assessment of daily operations, supply chain and internal processes.